CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 # Supported Versions:
 + 80% of 1.19 versions

+# Warning
+When Microsoft does something the downloads then this might stop working.
+If it does create an issue and I will try to get those to work again.

 # Possible upcoming features:
 A preview tab where you can download preview versions of the game.